mkoshkina/jersey-number-pipeline/README.md

-# General framework for jersey number recognition in sports
+# General Framework for Jersey Number Recognition in Sports

 Image-level detection, localization and recognition (experiments on Hockey dataset):
   - legibility classifier